wojtask/clrs4e-solutions/README.md

 ### Contributions

-Again, significant effort has been made to ensure that each solution is thoroughly checked.
+Again, a significant effort has been made to ensure that each solution is thoroughly checked.
 However, if you have found an error of any kind, or you can improve an existing solution in any way, I will be grateful for your feedback or help.
 Each exercise and each subproblem has its own issue in this repository, named and categorized appropriately.